Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

 Last three years data on unemployment for managers was 15%, 17% and 14% for managers; 6%, 6%, 5% for engineers; and 23%, 27%, and 25% for operators.
 Last three years, the need for workers on average and per firm was 4, 6, 5 for managers; 13, 12, 13 for engineers; and 7, 7, 9 for operators.
 Using this information, predict how many workers your company will need in one year from now for each of its 3 occupations if unemployment is predicted to be 10% for managers, 4% for engineers, and 20% for operators.

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.

+Taking into account the unemployment data from the last three years and  data for the firms’ need for workers,  we have estimated the following linear model y = -0.1x  + 6.53managers  + 8.23engineers + 15.16operators

+Using this model and considering the unemployment prediction rates, we have come to the conclusion that we will need 6 managers, 8 engineers, 13 operators in a year from now.

+By contrasting our previous results (obtained in Task 3 and Task 4), we learn that, under current predictions, we estimate to have a shortage of 5 managers, 7 engineers and 10 operators at the beggining of 2022.
+That expected shortage can be alleviated or even remedied via three different methods.
+First, it would be wise to hire as many employees as possible for each of those jobs, until the shortage is covered.
+If this could not be done on time, workweek (that is, working hours per week and employee) of current employees should be extended as far as national legislation allows.
+Were these two measures insufficient to cope with our predicted needs, we should consider asking available workers to spend overtime (and therefore paid) hours, so no working task risks being left undone.

 ***

 ## Task 5